lloydgalley/docs/consumer-tutorials/getting-started-1.md

-# travel the Alltraverse with ALLTRA's Dapp
+# Choose your own adventure and travel the Alltraverse with ALLTRA's Dapps

 Greetings traveller,